axie123/2018-Krembil-Institute/README.md

 ### master

 This branch contains the linear and tree-based models, as well as the files that contain the data used for the models.
 The proof-of-concept graphs produced which plotted the models with the experiments are also given in a .zip file.
-The data originally comes from ChIPBase v2.0: http://rna.sysu.edu.cn/chipbase/index.php
+The data originally comes from ChIPBase v2.0: http://rna.sysu.edu.cn/chipbase/index.php.
+The main data is too big to upload, so I provided a google drive link in one of the files.

 The green and black plots on the graphs represent clusters of wet lab experiments, and the dashed line is the computer-generated model.